kss-node/kss-node/demo/styleguide.md

 }
 ```

+Each KSS documentation block consists of four parts:
+1. a name (required)
-Each KSS documentation block consists of three parts: a description of what the element does or looks like, a list of modifier classes or pseudo-classes and how they modify the element, and a reference to the element's position in the styleguide.
+2. a description of what the element does or looks like (optional)
+3. a list of modifier classes or pseudo-classes and how they modify the element (optional)
+4. a reference to the element's position in the styleguide (required)

 ## Style Documentation